ilscipio/scipio-erp/applications/solr/README.txt

 * In general, solr services can only successfully run in contexts where the solr webapp is loaded and accessible.
 This means it is impossible to index data during load-demo/load-* targets.

 * On fast systems, the rebuildSolrIndexAuto service may fail to connect to Solr on server startup when Solr is slower to load than Scipio, which will cause errors in the log; however this is already accounted for and the service should reschedule and attempt another check/reindex every few moments thereafter.

+* 2019-04-01: For Solr 7, in security.json, the ',"collection":null' part must be removed from the line:
+    {"path":"/admin/ping","collection":null,"role":"*"}
+  to give:
+    {"path":"/admin/ping","role":"*"}
+  Otherwise, solr webapp ping check (https://localhost:8443/admin/control/SolrStatus) may fail for the query user.

+* 2019-04-01: The Solr 7 backend UI may be less responsive when authentication is enabled, due to a UI ajax polling change.

 ***